pesde-pkg/pesde/README.md

 <br>

-pesde is a package manager for the Luau programming language, supporting multiple runtimes including Roblox and Lune. pesde has its own registry, however it can also use Wally, and Git repositories as package sources.
+pesde is a package manager for the Luau programming language, supporting multiple runtimes including Roblox and Lune. pesde uses Git repositories for packages, however it can also use Wally as package sources.
 It has been designed with multiple targets in mind, namely Roblox, Lune, and Luau.

 ## Installation